KuroginQin/OpenTLP/README.md

 ## Notations

 - **ESSD** - Evenly-Sampled Snapshot Sequence Description, a.k.a.
-Discrete-Time Dynamic Graph (DTDG) in other literatures.
+Discrete-Time Dynamic Graph (DTDG) in other literature.

 - **UESD** - Unevenly-Sampled Edge Sequence Description, a.k.a.
-Continuous-Time Dynamic Graph (CTDG) in other literatures.
+Continuous-Time Dynamic Graph (CTDG) in other literature.

 (We argure that CTDG cannot precisely describe the corresponding data model.
 Although the time index associated with each edge is defined on a continuous domain in the second data model, the edge sequence used to encode the dynamic topology is still discrete.
 The term of *continuous* description may be ambiguous in some cases.
 Therefore, we use ESSD & UESD instead of DTDG & CTDG.)